Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ```
 ![img](assets/Statement_executed_successfully.png)

-3. Highlight the truncate command in the script and run it.
+4. Highlight the truncate command in the script and run it.
 ``` sql
 truncate table line_item_stg;
 ```
 ![img](assets/Statement_executed_successfully.png)

-4. Set your cursor on the *"copy into"* command and run it.
+5. Set your cursor on the *"copy into"* command and run it.
 On a small warehouse this will take approximately 1 minute to load the files.
 The results should look like this.
 ![img](assets/raw_layer_line_item_stg_load_complete.png)

-5. Let's verify the data was loaded.
-Highlight this in your worksheet and run it.
+6. Let's verify the data was loaded.
+Highlight the following SQL statement in your worksheet and run it.
 ``` sql
 select
     *